The Bankrate promise

 3. Seek lenders that match your qualifications and needs

 Many lenders are transparent about their business loan requirements.
 If you confirm each lender’s requirements for an unsecured business loan, you can eliminate the ones from your list that don’t match your qualifications and needs.

-Since you’re interested in an unsecured business loan, your options include traditional lenders such as Bank of America and online lenders like Credibly.
+Since you’re interested in an unsecured business loan, your options include traditional lenders like Bank of America and online lenders like Credibly.
 Online lenders tend to have lenient requirements, but traditional banks offer the best interest rates.
 Of course, these rates are reserved for well-qualified applicants.

 In general, you’ll find that lenders set higher requirements for applicants who want unsecured loans due to the increased risk these loans pose.
-Alternatively, they may charge significantly higher interest rates to offset that risk.
+Average unsecured business loan rates also tend to be higher than secured business loans to offset that risk.